ecomplus/storefront/@ecomplus/storefront-app/README.md

 It requires and doesn't include [`@ecomplus/utils`](https://developers.e-com.plus/utils/) (peer dependency), it should be used to declare store settings before starting the checkout SPA, check the following examples and edit `$ecomConfig.set` with your store values.

+Component styles will be loaded on demand, but [_Storefront Twbs_](https://developers.e-com.plus/storefront/@ecomplus/storefront-twbs/) styles should be previously imported for base UI.

 ### With bundlers

 ```bash